-The duty of loyalty encompasses ERISA's "exclusive benefit rule," which requires a plan fiduciary to act for the sole purpose of providing benefits to participants and their beneficiaries.
+The duty of loyalty encompasses ERISA's "exclusive benefit rule," which requires plan fiduciaries to act for the sole purpose of providing benefits to participants and their beneficiaries.
 Therefore, fiduciaries should avoid conflicts of interest and prohibited transactions (i.e., transactions on behalf of the plan that benefit parties related to the plan, such as other fiduciaries, service providers, or the plan sponsor).

 However, ERISA's prohibited transaction rules provide an exception that allows for payment of necessary and reasonable plan expenses, such as a service provider's fees.
-Under the Consolidated Appropriations Act 2021 (CAA), service providers are required to provide a written disclosure of direct and indirect compensation they expect to receive in connection with their plan services when entering or renewing a contract with the plan on and after December 27, 2021.
-This disclosure is designed to help the plan fiduciary assess whether such compensation is reasonable.
+Under the Consolidated Appropriations Act 2021 (often referred to as CAA 2021), service providers are required to provide a written disclosure of direct and indirect compensation they expect to receive in connection with their plan services when entering or renewing a contract with the plan on and after December 27, 2021.
+This compensation disclosure is designed to help the plan fiduciary assess whether such compensation is reasonable.
 Similar requirements have been in effect with respect to ERISA-covered retirement plans since 2012.

-A plan fiduciary should recognize that the hiring of plan service providers is a fiduciary function.
-Therefore, when selecting a service provider (e.g., a benefits consultant or third-party administrator), the plan administrator should gather, review, document and retain the fee and service information they obtain, even if a formal request for proposal is not conducted.
+Plan fiduciaries should recognize that the hiring of plan service providers is a fiduciary function.
+Therefore, when selecting a service provider (e.g., a benefits consultant or TPA), plan administrators should gather, review, document, and retain the fee and service information they obtain, even if they don't conduct a formal request for proposal.
 Counsel should be consulted to review the disclosures and related contracts.